MonoGame/MonoGame/Documentation/articles/content/using_mgcb-editor.md

 The MGCB Editor has 3 actions related to building content: Build, Rebuild and Clean:

-- Build will build all content that needs to be built and put the xnb's in the output directory (bin by default).
+- Build will build all content that needs to be built and put the's in the output directory (bin by default).
 Content will be skipped if it hasn't changed since the last build.
 The time source content was last edited is saved in the intermediate directory (obj by default) to determine if content changed since the last build.
 - Rebuild will first Clean and then Build.
 - Clean will empty the output and intermediate directories.

 ## Linking Content To Your Game

-Once you have built your content, you have a few different ways to add the xnb's to your game project.
-They all have the same goal, to get the built xnb's in your project output folder so a ContentManager can easily find and load them.
+Once you have built your content, you have a few different ways to add the's to your game project.
+They all have the same goal, to get the built's in your project output folder so a ContentManager can easily find and load them.

 ### MonoGameContentReference